 Donor-Advised Funds Make Charitable Giving Easier

 There is no minimum dollar amount required to establish a donor-advised fund.
 There are also no minimums for gifts to the fund or grants from the fund.
-Each fund is assessed an administrative fee on a monthly basis.

 Maximize Your Client’s Charitable Giving and Tax Savings at the Same Time